mcarr-and/go-gin-marshalling/README.md

 * Fuzz testing
 * Adding CI server integration
 * Adding project to a Docker container
-* K3D cluster to run Docker container in K8s.
+* K3D cluster to run Docker container in local K8s.
 * Helm chart to add Gin Server and Database
 * Skaffold to set up the K8s cluster for this project.
+* Terrafrom project into EKS

 ## Bibliography of sites used for creating this project: